echestnut22/Crime-Analysis/README.md

 - [ ] Create a regression model with training and testing data.
 Experiment with different simple regression models
 - [ ] As Emily suggested, need to choose which time level we want our regression model to predict at.
 Probably monthly.
 - [ ] Create some kind of prediction model looking at crime and socioeconomic trends to predict future crimes in each area.
 - [ ] Start and finish final paper and presentation
+- [ ] Add population counts for each sector to calculate crime per capita

 ### Optional but would make our project better: